Himanshu-Gupta2001/email_spam_classification_Himanshu-Gupta/README.md

 * The testingData link is attached here() which gives the testing result.
 * The spamClassifier(https://github.com/Himanshu-Gupta2001/email_spam_classification_Himanshu-Gupta/blob/main/spamClassifier.py) classifies the given input as a spam/ham.

+# Testing Your emails
+To test your emails just run the code in jupyter notebook and write your email as a text.